All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Will BPC-157 help with scarring?

 Animal studies show that BPC-157-treated wounds produce better-organized collagen, which is associated with less conspicuous scarring.
 While this is encouraging, individual scar outcomes depend on many factors including genetics, wound location, and wound care.
-BPC-157 may improve scar quality but cannot guarantee scar-free healing.
+BPC-157 may improve scar quality but can't guarantee scar-free healing.

 Is BPC-157 safe for skin conditions like eczema or psoriasis?